snoidetx/snoidetx.github.io/research.md

 Here are the research projects that I have done before.
 Please contact me via email should there be any further enquiries.

 # Somatropin and Growth Hormone Deficiency, 2021

+Special credit to Dr Mok for his patience and empathy along the way!

 ## Abstract
 Somatropin is a type of drug used to complement natural somatotropin secreted by human pituitary gland in treating growth hormone deficiency.
 Its working mechanism is identical to somatotropin - binding to somatotropin receptors, activation of receptors and therefore activation of two signaling pathways, namely JAK-STAT pathway and MAPK pathway.
 Somatropin is conventionally produced through recombinant DNA technology, which is time-consuming and requires daily administration.
 More advanced techniques have been developed to improve such drawbacks.